matvarg/Udacity_MLE/README.md

 # Udacity_MLE
-Projects from the course Machine Learning Engineer
+My project from the Machine Learning Engineer Nanodegree